 Much like other organizational decisions, the provisioning of DNS secondary services comes down to a, “build, buy, or both” decision.
 Whatever is chosen, adding an anycast secondary DNS service improves speed and resiliance for the organization’s web properties and services.

 If a secondary DNS service architecture is already in place, whether in house or from a service provider, this does not preclude adding additional secondary DNS services.
 By incrementally adding new services to their DNS an IT manager can improve speed and resilience for their web properties and can get additional benefits from geo-focused services.
-For instance, CIRA runs the D-Zone Anycast DNS Service, which offers both global and local secondary nodes, where the local nodes are set-up to serve Canadian traffic and to protect the Canadian traffic from external DDoS attacks.
-In business parlance, the D-Zone solution will help protect a company’s Canadian audience and related objectives while also improving global reach through nodes located in Internet hubs around the world.
+For instance, CIRA runs the Anycast DNS Service, which offers both global and local secondary nodes, where the local nodes are set-up to serve Canadian traffic and to protect the Canadian traffic from external DDoS attacks.
+In business parlance, the Anycast DNS solution will help protect a company’s Canadian audience and related objectives while also improving global reach through nodes located in Internet hubs around the world.

 DDoS attacks on the DNS are a top operations threat with “one-third of DNS operators having experienced a customer-impacting attack” – Arbor 2016 Worldwide Infrastructure Security Report.